What is Liquidation?

 Imagine a trader deposits 1 Bitcoin (worth $40,000) as collateral on a margin trading platform and borrows $40,000 to purchase another Bitcoin, establishing a 2x leveraged position.
 They now control 2 Bitcoin worth $80,000 with $40,000 of their own money at risk.
 The maintenance margin requirement is set at 10%.

 If Bitcoin's price drops to $36,000, their position is worth $72,000 total.
 They owe $40,000 to the platform, meaning their equity is $32,000.
 Their margin ratio is 32/72 = 44%—still safe.
 But if Bitcoin continues falling to $22,000, their position is worth $44,000, their equity drops to $4,000, and their margin ratio becomes 4/44 = 9%—below the 10% threshold.
 The exchange automatically liquidates their position, selling both Bitcoin units at market price (approximately $22,000 each = $44,000 total) to repay the $40,000 loan.
-The trader receives roughly $4,000 back after fees—a 90% loss on their initial investment.
+After platform fees (typically 0.5-2%) and interest charges, the trader receives roughly $4,000 back—a 90% loss on their initial investment.